gjhami/LinkSiren/README.md

 6. Scan for the WebClient service, now likely started on several machines, see [theHackerRecipes](https://www.thehacker.recipes/ad/movement/mitm-and-coerced-authentications/webclient#recon) for details.
 See this BHIS presentation [Attack Tactics: Shadow Creds for Privesc](https://www.linkedin.com/posts/black-hills-information-security_attack-tactic-shadow-creds-activity-7284615209929891840-Po8m) for how HTTP authentication coerced from the service can be used privesc and lateral movement.
 Additionally see my blog post [Files that Coerce](https://alittleinsecure.com/files-that-coerce-search-connectors-and-beyond/) for details of how a machine, once taken over using shadow credentials, can be used to coerce authentication from logged in users.

-# What is the Attack Path Associated With This Tool?
+# Attack Paths Assocaited with LinkSiren
 1. (Optional) Get Intranet-Zoned if you want to coerce HTTP authentication.
 See the note in [theHackerRecipes WebClient Abuse](https://www.thehacker.recipes/a-d/movement/mitm-and-coerced-authentications/webclient#abuse) and my blog post [DNS Hijacking: Say My Name](https://alittleinsecure.com/dns-hijacking-say-my-name/).
 2. Create a list of UNC paths to writeable SMB shares.
     - Note: Consider write and delete privileges are distinct on Windows.
 It is possible you can create a poisoned file but will not have permissions to delete it.
 If this happens, LinkSiren will be very verbose in letting you know.